rapid7/metasploit-framework/documentation/modules/auxiliary/multidrop.md

 ## Options

+**FILENAME**
-FILENAME - This option allows you to customise the generated filename and filetpye that is generated.
+This option allows you to customise the generated filename and filetpye that is generated.
-This can be changed using set FILENAME

 To generate desktop.ini configure a filename of desktop.ini To generate a scf file configure a filename of anyname.scf To generate a url file configure a filename of anyname.url To generate a lnk file configure a filename of anyname.lnk

-File type generation is based on the file extension.
+Filetype generation is based on the file extension.

+**LHOST**
-LHOST - This option allows you to set the IP address of the SMB Listener that the document points to This can be changed using set LHOST 192.168.1.25
+This option allows you to set the IP address of the SMB Listener that the document points to This can be changed using set LHOST 192.168.1.25

 ## Scenarios

-### Version of software and OS as applicable

-  Microsoft Windows
+### Microsoft Windows

   ```
   Console output
   ```